cea-hpc/modules/doc/source/module.rst

  By default, if a loaded modulefile corresponds to the explicitly defined default module version, the bare module name is recorded.
-If the configuration option ``implicit_default`` is enabled, the bare module name is also recorded for the implicit default module version.
+If the configuration option :mconfig:`implicit_default` is enabled, the bare module name is also recorded for the implicit default module version.
 If :envvar:`MODULES_COLLECTION_PIN_VERSION` is set to ``1``, module version is always recorded even if it is the default version.